PSR J1903+0327

-Popular theories for the formation of binary millisecond pulsars require mass transfer onto the rotating neutron star from a white dwarf companion in order to spin it up to periods less than about 10 ms—a process expected to be accompanied by strong tidal forces, producing a highly circular orbit.
+Popular theories for the formation of binary millisecond pulsars require mass transfer onto the rotating neutron star from a white dwarf companion in order to spin it up to periods less than about 10 milliseconds—a process expected to be accompanied by strong tidal forces, producing a highly circular orbit.
 The main-sequence companion and the eccentric orbit of PSR J1903+0327 do not conform to this expectation.
 The system is likely to have originated as a triple system.
 The remnant of the star that transferred mass to the neutron star (its original close companion) was later ejected by a gravitational interaction with the unevolved third member of the system; its present main-sequence companion.